patosai/tree-multiselect.js/README.md

 #### Options on your select
 Option Attribute name         | Description
 ----------------------------- | ---------------------------------
 `selected`                    | Have the option pre-selected.
-This is actually part of the HTML spec `readonly`                    | User cannot modify the value of the option.
+This is actually part of the HTML spec.
+For specified ordering of these, use `data-index`
+`readonly`                    | User cannot modify the value of the option.
 Option can be selected (ex. `<option selected readonly ...`)
 `data-section`                | The section the option will be in; can be nested `data-description`            | A description of the attribute; will be shown on the multiselect `data-index`                  | For pre-selected options, display options in this order, lowest index first.
-Repeated items with the same index will be shown before items with a higher index
+Repeated items with the same index will be shown before items with a higher index.
+Otherwise items will be displayed in the order of the original `select`

 All of the above are optional.